How to Survive a Red-Eye Flight With a Toddler (2020)

 ✓ Tablet & Headphones - Don’t forget to download your toddler’s favorite cartoons and games!
 Charge the tablet ahead of time, not just the day before your flight.
 These kiddie headphones are also a must so you and other passengers won’t be disturbed by your toddler’s activities.

 ✓ Sleeping Paraphernalia - Unless you’re flying business class, sleeping on a plane is not easy or comfy.
-Find a soft and thick comforter like this one.
-Yes, it’s an added item to pack but so worth it!
+Pack a soft and thick blanket or bed sheet.
 Set the comforter in your toddler’s seat and in your lap for a smoother and comfy sleeping area.
-Also a sleeping mask, ear plugs and a neck pillow.
+An added perk is that it also provides an extra protection / cover so your toddler won't be in direct contact with the airplane seat.
+Also pack a sleeping mask, ear plugs and a neck pillow.

 ✓ Clip-On Night Light - We hope that your toddler sleeps during the red-eye flight… But in case he or she doesn’t, you’ll need activities to keep ‘em busy.
 Other passengers want their sleep, so turning on the in-flight light isn’t recommended.
 Instead bring a clip-on night light!
 This one clips on the table so you can do fun activities with the toddler even with the plane’s lights off.